CANT 12

 The CANT 12 was a flying boat and training aircraft that was produced in Italy in the 1920s.

 Design

 The CANT 12 was a traditional center-shaped seaplane for the era.
 The hull was characterized by an open cockpit in an advanced position that ended posteriorly in a single-headed cruciform fletching and horizontal braced planes.
-The wing configuration was biplana, with wings of equal size connected to each other by a series of uprights and tie rods, with the lower one equipped with small floating balancers.
+The wing configuration was biplane, with wings of equal size connected to each other by a series of uprights and tie rods, with the lower one equipped with small floating balancers.
 The propulsion was entrusted to a single Isotta Fraschini V.6 engine, an air-cooled six-cylinder V engine capable of delivering a power of 250 bhp, mounted in a pivotal configuration and connected to a two-bladed wooden propeller fixed.

 Development

 The CANT 12 was developed in 1926 as a variant of the previous CANT 7.
 The prototype was built at the Monfalcone shipyard but after flight test results were unsatisfactory and the development program was cancelled.